|Professor / Department Extension Leader|

 |View Cornell University Contact Info|

-Dr. Reyna has been elected a Fellow of the American Association for the Advancement of Science.
-She is also a Fellow of the Division of Experimental Psychology, the Division of Developmental Psychology, the Division of Educational Psychology, and the Division of Health Psychology of the American Psychological Association, and she is a Fellow of the American Psychological Society.
-Dr. Reyna has been a Visiting Professor at the Mayo Clinic, a permanent member of study sections of the National Institutes of Health, and a member on advisory panels for the National Science Foundation, MacArthur Foundation, and the National Academy of Sciences.
+Dr. Reyna is a Fellow of the Society of Experimental Psychologists, the oldest and most prestigious honorary society in experimental psychology.
+She is also a Fellow of the American Association for the Advancement of Science, the Divisions of Experimental Psychology, Developmental Psychology, Educational Psychology, and Health Psychology of the American Psychological Association, and the Association for Psychological Science.
+Dr. Reyna has been a Visiting Professor at the Mayo Clinic, a permanent member of study sections of the National Institutes of Health, and a member of advisory panels for the National Science Foundation, MacArthur Foundation, and the National Academy of Sciences.
+For example, she is on the Advisory Committee of the National Research Council’s Division of Behavioral and Social Sciences and Education (DBASSE) which oversees 10 boards and standing committees, and serves as the Chief Scientific Liaison and representative to the Federation of Associations in Behavioral and Brain Sciences of the Psychonomic Society.

-Dr. Reyna was appointed Senior Research Advisor in the United States Department of Education, where she oversaw research grant policies and programs, and has also held leadership positions in organizations dedicated to equal opportunity for minorities and women, and on national executive and advisory boards of Centers and grants with similar goals, such as the Arizona Hispanic Center of Excellence, National Center of Excellence in Women’s Health, and Women in Cognitive Science (supported by a National Science Foundation ADVANCE leadership award).
+Taking a leave from academia, Dr. Reyna helped create a new research agency in the U.S. Department of Education, where she oversaw grant policies and programs.
+Her service has also included leadership positions in organizations dedicated to equal opportunity for minorities and women, and on national executive and advisory boards of centers and grants with similar goals, such as the Arizona Hispanic Center of Excellence, National Center of Excellence in Women’s Health, and Women in Cognitive Science (supported by a National Science Foundation ADVANCE leadership award).

-Dr. Reyna was appointed for a second term as associate editor of Psychological Science and as an editorial board member of both Psychonomic Bulletin and Review and Journal of Experimental Psychology: Learning, Memory, and Cognition, leading journals in experimental psychology, and associate editor of Developmental Review, the leading journal of literature review and theory in developmental psychology.
-Dr. Reyna has received many years of research support from private foundations and from U.S. government agencies, and currently serves as principal investigator of two National Institutes of Health grants.
+Dr. Reyna is the incoming Editor of Psychological Science in the Public Interest, winding up a second term as Associate Editor of Psychological Science, and sits on the editorial board of such journals as Decision and Journal of Experimental Psychology: Learning, Memory, and Cognition, leading journals in psychology.
+Dr. Reyna has received many years of research support from private foundations and U.S. government agencies, and currently serves as principal investigator of several grants and awards (e.g., from the National Institutes of Health).

 |Current Professional Activities:|

-Steering Committee, MacArthur Foundation’s Law and Neuroscience Network, Group to Individual project
+MacArthur Foundation’s Law and Neuroscience Network, Group to Individual project.

-Roundtable and Advisory Committee, Research Center for Excellence in Clinical Preventive Services, funded by the Agency for Healthcare Research and Quality, 2011-present.
+Roundtable and Advisory Committee, Research Center for Excellence in Clinical Preventive Services, funded by the Agency for Healthcare Research and Quality.

 National Academies of Sciences' Board on Behavioral, Cognitive, and Sensory Sciences.